-The Ultimate Guide to the Nuremberg Christmas Market, Germany
+The Ultimate Guide to Nuremberg Christmas Market, Germany

 Heading to the Nuremberg Christmas market this holiday season?
 Here’s our practical guide to Nuremberg Christmas Market so you can get the most out of your visit.